matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 );
 ```

-When we create this table and run the statements shown in the mysql client, the result is as follows:
+When we create this table and run the statements shown in the mysql client，the result is as follows：

 ```
 mysql> REPLACE INTO test VALUES (1, 'Old', '2014-08-20 18:47:00');